Teddy34/gatsby-blog/blog/2019-07-26/index.md

 ### Example: Building a voronoi map in 1 minute

+A [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) is classic polygon building technique.
+Writing a small program able to generate the diagram and create its input data matching approximate points of interests is a process that can take between 15 minutes and a day depending on the programmer's experience.
+I actually never done it before.
+Let's see how I could perform it in less than a minute without actually building a program for it.

 1. First place your points on the map on geojson.io:
 ![first access to geojson.io](geojsonio.png)